deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 The YAML installation config contains multiple resource configurations (manifests):
 - [InitConfiguration](configuration.html#initconfiguration) — the initial [Deckhouse configuration](../#конфигурация-deckhouse).
 Deckhouse will use it to start after the installation.

-  This resource contains the parameters Deckhouse needs to start or run smoothly, such as the [placement-raleted parameters for Deckhouse components](../deckhouse-configure-global.html#parameters-modules-placement-customtolerationkeys), the [storageClass](../deckhouse-configure-global.html#parameters-storageclass) used, the [container registry](configuration.html#parameters-deckhouse-registrydockercfg) credentials, the [DNS naming template](../deckhouse-configure-global.html#parameters-modules-publicdomaintemplate), and more.
+  This resource contains the parameters Deckhouse needs to start or run smoothly, such as the [placement-related parameters for Deckhouse components](../deckhouse-configure-global.html#parameters-modules-placement-customtolerationkeys), the [storageClass](../deckhouse-configure-global.html#parameters-storageclass) used, the [container registry](configuration.html#parameters-deckhouse-registrydockercfg) credentials, the [DNS naming template](../deckhouse-configure-global.html#parameters-modules-publicdomaintemplate), and more.

 - [ClusterConfiguration](configuration.html#clusterconfiguration) — general cluster parameters, such as network parameters, CRI parameters, control plane version, etc.

   > The `ClusterConfiguration` resource is only required if a Kubernetes cluster has to be pre-deployed when installing Deckhouse.
 That is, `ClusterConfiguration` is not required if Deckhouse is installed into an existing Kubernetes cluster.

-- [StaticClusterConfiguration](configuration.html#staticclusterconfiguration) — parameters of a Kubernetes cluster deployed to bare metal servers or virtual machines in an unsupported cloud infrastructure.
+- [StaticClusterConfiguration](configuration.html#staticclusterconfiguration) — parameters of a Kubernetes cluster deployed to bare metal servers or virtual machines in an unsupported clouds.

   > As with the `ClusterConfiguration` resource, the `StaticClusterConfiguration` resource is not required if Deckhouse is installed into an existing Kubernetes cluster.